 The most annoying thing about my triggers is that when they are activated and I experience hallucinations, they then become triggers for my other triggers.
 Basically, they function as secondary triggers for my other none activated triggers.
 This is down to the fact that I can’t trust my own sense of reality once I start to hallucinate.
 It triggers my original fear from the first time I had a psychotic break, whereby my fear is that my perception of me and my surroundings is no longer the same as everybody else’s.

-My Appearance Anxiety
+Anxiety About My Appearance

 I’ve always had a certain level of anxiety about spots appearing since I was a teenager.
 Since my teenage years, I’ve had problems with getting disgusting whitehead spots randomly appearing without warning.
 But this hadn’t quite become a part of my anxiety disorders, not fully.

 However, a couple of years ago, without warning, this suddenly became my dominant fear for my anxiety disorders.
 I was at an event being held at my university to welcome our post-graduate class at their fresher’s event.
-During the middle to talking to some girl, I suddenly started to panic about if my face was covered in spots.
+During the middle of talking to some girl, I suddenly started to panic about if my face was covered in spots.

 Now, I’ve always had thoughts like that pop into my head, but they’ve never triggered a panic response before.
 If I hadn’t been drinking at this event, it would have lead to a full psychotic episode.
 Luckily, it wasn’t able to escalate to a psychotic episode due to the alcohol in my system: thank god for free drinks at the event.

 The reason this had become my dominant fear my anxiety disorders were now based on, was due to all the work I’d done on myself.
 I’d been using a lot of psychology techniques on myself over the years to overcome the original foundation of my anxiety disorders.
-This effort had been paying off. however, it was like my anxiety disorders knew they had a vacant space to fill, and at that very second when I was talking to that girl, it had found something to fill that void.
+This effort had been paying off.
+However, it was like my anxiety disorders knew they had a vacant space to fill, and at that very second when I was talking to that girl, it had found something to fill that void.

 My anxiety disorders have since shifted back to a toilet-related anxiety again, recently.
 This is due to the problems caused by my physical health problems.
 The issues around my fears I’ve got disgusting whitehead spots on my face is still there, but it’s no longer the dominant factor.
 It’s not gone back to pre-dominant fear levels either, unfortunately.
-So yeah, now my anxiety disorders have new King which is now all-consuming and debilitating.
+So yeah, now my anxiety disorders have a new King which is now all-consuming and debilitating.

 Warning, Graphic Toilet Troubles Discussed Ahead